Vigneshpalan/twitter-sentiment-analysis/README.md

-Twitter Sentiment Analysis Using Logistic Regression This project is a implementation of a sentiment analysis model for Teitter data using a logistic regression algorithm.
+Twitter Sentiment Analysis Using Logistic Regression This project is a implementation of a sentiment analysis model for Twitter data using a logistic regression algorithm.
 The project includes the following steps:

 Preprocessing of Twitter data
 Building frequency dictionary